-Having spent the past decade studying the production of symbolically and economically valuable cultural goods in the gourmet food industry, my next major project builds on these interests by exploring the symbolic construction and strategic distribution of human breast milk.
+I have spent the past decade studying the production of symbolically and economically valuable cultural goods in the gourmet food industry, and my next major project builds on these interests by exploring the symbolic construction and strategic distribution of human breast milk.
 This new project also reconnects me with research questions I've had since I undertook my undergraduate Honors project, which explored lesbian women's pregnancy and childbirth choices, identities, and experiences within a range of birth settings and with varying types of maternal care providers across Massachusetts.
-It's never too early to start asking sociological questions, and you just never know where those questions might lead!
+It's never too early to start asking sociological questions, since you just never know where those questions might lead!

 My previous longitudinal research study—which I am beginning to bring to an end—has centered on two specific profit-seeking businesses in Indonesia in order to gain insight into the construction of goods and value within markets.

 From the perspective of cultural sociology, entrepreneurial firms create new meanings and symbolic values on behalf of their products and simultaneously for consumers, who in turn choose from among these values and meanings (and so, statuses) as they shop.
 Crafted both by Indonesian farmers and global economic arrangements, Indonesian foods exist as pantry staples in Indonesia but are understood as specialty food ingredients in the US.
 Similar to my dissertation project, which focused on the cultural and economic organizations within which 20th century children’s novels were produced, this project centers on questions about how specialty foods are produced by profit-seeking firms as cultural goods, and how they are then transformed into objects of value by the artisan entrepreneurs who bring them to market.